 Last Seen: Spring 2025.

-Comporta, Portugal, is the ultimate escape for those seeking a subdued summer vibe.
+Comporta, Portugal, is the ultimate escape for anyone seeking a subdued summer vibe.
 Just two hours south of Lisbon along the stunning Alentejo coast, it’s the kind of place that makes you wonder how it’s stayed so under the radar.
 With its raw, rugged beauty, Comporta feels untouched and effortlessly cool—think barefoot luxury with a bohemian twist.

 Getting to Comporta requires a car, a great playlist, and maybe a brief existential crisis on a dirt road—but once you arrive, the change is undeniable.
 The pace slows, your shoulders drop, and suddenly your phone doesn’t seem nearly as interesting.
 This is Comporta travel at its finest—no blaring beach clubs, no influencer photo shoots, just understated style and salty sea air.

-Days in Comporta revolve around sun, sea, and sand.
-Claim a sunbed at the best beach clubs in Comporta—Praia da Comporta, Carvalhal, or Pego Beach—and settle in.
-Swim, surf, read, nap, and repeat.
-For the active traveler, gentle surfing or long walks through rice paddies and pine forests offer peaceful ways to explore this hidden gem.
-But truly, doing nothing here feels like doing everything.
+The village of Comporta and nearby spots like Carvalhal and Brejos are dotted with whitewashed cottages, boutique hotels Comporta, and low-key villas blending seamlessly into the landscape.
+Days revolve around sun, sea, and sand—claim a sunbed at Praia da Comporta, Carvalhal, or Pego Beach, and settle in.
+Swim, surf, read, nap, repeat.
+For the active traveler, gentle surfing or long walks through rice paddies and pine forests offer peaceful exploration—but truly, doing nothing here feels like doing everything.

+When golden hour hits, grab a table at Restaurante Sal, Sublime Beach Club, or Comporta Café, where rosé flows freely and house music hums—all while staying barefoot and salty from the beach.
 For overnight stays, Sublime Comporta and Quinta da Comporta are minimalist heaven—five-star perks wrapped in soothing neutrals, infinity pools, open-air yoga decks, and spas so good that relaxing becomes the main event.

 Mallorca, Spain

-Seen Score: 7.7
+Seen Score: 7.6

 Recommended length of stay: long weekend.